apache/cordova-docs/docs/en/edge/guide/platforms/android/webview.md

 components can communicate with each other, see Application Plugins.

-If you're unfamiliar with Android, you should first familiarize yourself with the Android Installation Guide and have the latest Android SDK installed before you attempt the more unusual development option of embedding a WebView.
+If you're unfamiliar with Android, you should first familiarize yourself with the Android Platform Guide and have the latest Android SDK installed before you attempt the more unusual development option of embedding a WebView.
 Starting with Cordova 1.9, the Android platform relies on a `CordovaWebView` component, which builds on a